ShabalalaWATP/ExpenseLogger/README.md

 # Expense Logger Android Application

 ## About This Project
-Built by Alex Orr as part of JHUB Coding Scheme Module 2: Creating an App.
+Built by me; Alex Orr as part of JHUB Coding Scheme Module 2: Creating an App.
 This is my first proper Android application using Kotlin!

 ## What It Does
 This app helps you track expenses by taking photos of receipts.
 Perfect for keeping track of what you need to claim back.
 You can snap a picture of any receipt, add how much you want to claim, and the app keeps a running total for you.